Female Genital Mutilation (FGM) Practice Guidance

 The Department for Health has produced additional guidance for NHS organisations so they can meet the requirements to collect and submit data about patients with FGM.

-The guidance relates to the Female Genital Mutilation (FGM) Enhanced Dataset by the Health and Social Care Information Centre and the forthcoming professional duty about FGM to be published October 2015.
-The following organisations are required to have regard to the FGM Enhanced dataset standard from October 2015:
+The guidance relates to the Female Genital Mutilation (FGM) Enhanced Dataset by the Health and Social Care Information Centre and the forthcoming professional duty about FGM to be published in September 2015.
+The following organisations are required to have regard to the FGM Enhanced dataset standard from September 2015:

 Sexual health and GUM (Genito-Urinary Medicine) clinics, where patients do not have to provide their personal information, are out of scope, but these services are nonetheless reminded of their responsibilities to share information to ensure appropriate safeguarding responses are put in place every time this becomes necessary.

-The flowchart below from the Department of Health outlines the FGM Safeguarding Pathway for NHS staff which includes mandatory reporting and reporting for the enhanced FGM dataset:
+The flowchart below from the Department of Health outlines the FGM Safeguarding Pathway for NHS staff which includes mandatory reporting and reporting for the enhanced FGM dataset.
+The flowchart should be used by clinicians where a child or young person has made a disclosure of FGM or the clinician has observed a physical sign appearing to show the patient has been subject to FGM (this correlates to the left-hand side of the pathway on page 11) :

 The data collected is sent to the Health and Social Care Information Centre (HSCIC), where it is anonymised, analysed and published in aggregate form.
 Personal information is only collected as part of the FGM Enhanced dataset for internal data quality assurance and to avoid duplicate counting.
 A woman or child’s personal details will never be published in the national aggregate reports and will never be passed to anyone outside HSCIC.
 This work specifically will not pass any personal details to the police or social services -the collection of this data will not trigger individual criminal investigations.